Nothing beats coming home to friendly cat who wants nothing more than to climb up onto your lap!

-Maine Coon cats are sweet, loving, and gentle, reports Pet MD.
+Maine Coon cats are sweet, loving, and gentle.
 Originally bred to work on family farms, the Maine Coon can weigh up to 25 pounds and is a good-natured breed.
 These cats thrive in the presence of children and other pets, and develop a special bond with their family.

-According to Royal Canin, Ragdoll cats are docile, laid-back and loving lap cats.
+Ragdoll cats are docile, laid-back, and loving lap cats.
 This quiet breed is highly sociable and loves to spend time with owners as well as house guests.

 Siamese cats are very affectionate and friendly.
 They're very intelligent and can learn to walk on a leash.
 Though these cats are very smart, they also have minds of their own.

 Siamese cats love being the center of attention and will often be talkative if you don't give it to them.
-Plan to spend plenty of time playing with this active breed; just don't get lost in those blue eyes!
+Siamese cats are sort of the Huskies of the cat world, in that they spend plenty of time making their disagreement with you known.
+Plan to spend plenty of time playing with this active breed-- just don't get lost in those blue eyes!

 Sphynx cats may be short on hair, but they're definitely not lacking in the affection department.
-Pet MD states that Sphynx cats love attention and will even do tricks in order to keep everyone in the room focused on them.
+Sphynx cats love attention and will even do tricks in order to keep everyone in the room focused on them.

 This is a high-energy breed, but most Sphynx cats are also highly friendly and easy to handle.
 They've been known to follow their owners around the house and are highly loyal best friends.

-Persian cats tend to be friendly toward anyone and everyone, states Hill's Pet.
+Persian cats tend to be friendly toward anyone and everyone.
 These cats will spend hours lounging around, then will suddenly burst into kitten-like activity.

 7. Cornish Rex